 Civic Engagement & Outreach

-11th MEU (Marine Expeditionary Unit) - YLWC works on projects during the year including: sewing barracks bags for returning Marines; sponsoring single Marines to attend the Marine Corps Ball; decorating and filling goodie bags for the 11th MEU’s family holiday party at Camp Pendleton.
-Navajo Christmas - YLWC provides holiday gift bags to children living on the Navajo Reservation in Klagatoh, Arizona.
-These bags are filled by our members with games, coloring books, crayons, winter hats & gloves, etc. Operation Smile - YLWC supports this nonprofit medical service organization which provides cleft lip and palate repair surgeries to children worldwide.
-Sew Kind - Hand-crafted and sewn items are made and given to CHOC, Crittenton Children’s Home, VITAS Innovative Hospice Care, and others.
-Items include: knit/crocheted hats for cancer patients; trauma bears (delivered to police depts.); hospital gowns for terminally-ill patients; upbeat pillowcases for patients, and items for Neo-Natal Intensive Care Units (receiving blankets, nursing pads, etc.).
-Troopons - Troopons is a project where we cut and collect manufacturers coupons, count up the value and send them to Florida where they are shipped to military bases all over the world for our military families to use.
-Wreaths Across America City of Yorba Linda
+11th MEU (Marine Expeditionary Unit) - we work on projects all year including: sewing barracks bags for returning Marines; sponsoring single Marines to attend the Marine Corps Ball; filling goodie bags for the 11th MEU’s family holiday party at Camp Pendleton.
+Loads of Love - Navajo Christmas - YLWC provides holiday gift bags to children living on the Navajo Reservation in Klagatoh, Arizona.
+These bags are filled by our members with games, coloring books, crayons, winter hats & gloves, etc. Working Wardrobes/VetNet - YLWC helps this organization which provides veterans from every branch of the military with the tools and skills they need to find meaningful employment after service.
+Wreaths Across America - YLWCparticipates in sponsoring wreaths, volunteering and partnering with this organization on National Wreaths Across America Day .

 Domestic Violence Awareness & Prevention

-OC Human Trafficking Projects - we do many projects tot help OCHTTF; from collecting/distributing bath towels, to making tactile boxes, to writing letters of encouragement.
-Women's Transitional Living Center- we collect towels, blankets and other donations for WTLC.
-This organization strives to end the cycle of violence by working with survivors of domestic violence and human trafficking, their families and the community by providing multiple intervention and prevention services on a continuum
+Operation Underground Railroad - we collect towels, blankets and other donations for WTLC.
+This organization strives to end the cycle of violence by working with survivors of domestic violence and human trafficking, their families and the community by providing multiple intervention and prevention services on a continuum.
+Just One - is a CFWC Domestic Violence campaign using specially made decals that display the National Domestic Violence Hotline number (800-799-SAFE) giving victims of abuse the opportunity to receive the help they need.
+“Just One” means one member, helping one victim with one decal for $1.

 Education & Libraries